 Evidence for the early Middle Ages (from the 5th century AD to the 12th century AD) is slight, though a church and community may have been founded during this period at Llanfechell.
 In an extent of 1352 the lands there are described as being 'held of St Mechell' (Carr 1972, 209).
 This would imply the former existence of a quasi-monastic community of canons (in Welsh claswyr) and the presence of a clas church, that is a church and community headed by an abbot, with its own lands.
 Clas churches were considered archaic and decadent by the 12th century, and were suppressed in the 13th century.
-The present church at Llanfechell dates from the 12th century.
+The present church at Llanfechell dates from the 12th century (PRN 3051).
+The parish of Llanbadrig lies east of Wylfa, where the presence of a 9th century cross-slab suggests the foundation of an ecclesiastical site prior to the existing 12th century church (PRN 3059, 3052).
+The parish to the east is Llanrhwydrys, where another 12th century church (PRN 3524) lies secluded on the promontory west of Cemlyn.

-By this time the Kingdom of Gwynedd, including Anglesey, had been sub-divided into a number of regional districts for purposes of royal administration and the collection of dues and renders.
+By the 12th century the Kingdom of Gwynedd, including Anglesey, had been sub-divided into a number of regional districts for purposes of royal administration and the collection of dues and renders.
 These regional units were called commotes (Welsh cwmwd).
 There were six on Anglesey and in each commote there was a royal manorial centre (Welsh maerdref) which provided a focus for administration and taxation within the commote.
 The maerdref would have extensive demesne lands which were worked by estate bondmen who were tied to the land under a restrictive tenure (Welsh tir cyfrif).
 In the wider landscape of the commote there existed other bond tenants of the king or prince who held their land under a hereditary tenure (tir gwelyog).
 Tir gwelyog tenure reflects the hereditary nature of the tenure and the term derives from the gwely (= matrimonial bed) which is a shorthand way of defining the relationship, through kinship, of smallholders, free or bond, within the subdivisions of a township (tref).
 The tref was the principal defining land unit within the commote.
-In addition to the secular landholders the Bishop of Bangor held lands throughout Anglesey, and certain churches (as we have seen with Llanfechell) held lands of their own.
+In addition to the secular landholders the

+Bishop of Bangor held lands throughout Anglesey, and certain churches (as we have seen with Llanfechell) held lands of their own.